 What is the convenient excuse for not planning for these instances when you have the knowledge that a particular country or city is built in a geographical area prone to certain natural occurrences?

 Money cannot be that excuse when houses and structures are built beneath flood lines and these laws are not enforced.
 Basic health and hygiene education, disaster plans and contingencies have to be part of every district and town in a high-risk zone.
 The planting and development of a town or urban area has to be structured and planned, especially in a high-risk zone.

 Urbanisation must be a structured process.

-If urbanization is not structured and planned, there will inevitably be loss of life.
+If urbanisation is not structured and planned, there will inevitably be loss of life.
 The 2005 Hurricane Katrina in the USA was a catastrophic Category 5 hurricane in a geographical area prone to these events and once again the most lives lost was because of flooding and not because of the storm itself.
 The sad part is that there was time to do something about it before the flooding hit New Orleans and the water barriers around the town failed.
 When plans are structured, outcomes can be anticipated and infrastructure can be planned in accordance with its natural surrounds.
 Just like a good wine is made from the “terroir” – the climate, the soil, the weather and the artistry of the wine maker, so cities and buildings have to be planned in accordance to its geography and weather.

 Isn’t it the core purpose of architecture to provide shelter from natural elements?
-Growth is an inevitable result of urbanization and not planning for growth is in its own a natural disaster.
+Growth is an inevitable result of urbanisation and not planning for growth is in its own a natural disaster.
 On a smaller and less devastating scale, just think of the traffic you have to negotiate every morning on your way to the office…